Lee Lim-saeng

 Lee Lim-saeng (born November 18, 1971) is a former South Korean footballer who played as a defender.
+He is currently the technical director of the Korea Football Association.

 Playing career

 Lee mostly played his club career for Bucheon SK, and won three Korean League Cups.
 He also played for South Korean national team at the 1998 FIFA World Cup.

 Managerial career

 Lee was appointed head coach of Singaporean club Home United in 2010.
 The club finished the S.League twice as runners-up, and won the Singapore Cup twice.
 On 5 December 2014, he resigned their head coach.